CPB FAQ

 Are there other funding opportunities available?

-CPB also funds the Independent Television Service (ITVS), the National Multicultural Alliance and other public media organizations that support independent producers.
-Check our list of other potential funding sources for more.
+CPB also funds the Independent Television Service (ITVS), the National Multicultural Alliance, Firelight Media and other public media organizations that support independent producers.

-For updates on grants, follow @CPBmedia on Twitter or sign up for email updates.
+For updates on CPB grants and RFPs, sign up for email updates.

 Does CPB fund projects outside of the United States?